Skatteetaten/red/README.md

          }
      }

+We use a local repository for distributionUrl in our gradle-wrapper.properties, you need to change it to a public repo in order to use the gradlew command. `../gradle/wrapper/gradle-wrapper.properties`

+    <...>
+    distributionUrl=https\://services.gradle.org/distributions/gradle-<version>-bin.zip
+    <...>

 ## How to start
 Run the main class in your Editor.
 The application run as the currently logged in user to your OpenShift cluster.